SebastianCarroll/nifi-api/nifipi/README.md

 TODO: Write usage instructions here

 ## Development

+Note: Running the test suite currently requires a nifi instance be reachable at http://localhost:8080

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.